tirilab/drivenn_public/Instructions.md

 1. Get drugs indicated for CVD diseases (CHF, MI, CAD) using NCATS_indications.py.
 If you wish to look up other diseases you can update 'facet' and 'name' variables in the script with the disease you want to search in NCATS API.

-    ```python3 data_processing/NCATS_indications.py```
+    ```python3 data_processing/NCATS_indications.py``` (Depends on internet speed, but ~5 minutes.)

     Output Files:
     - ```data/NCATS_exports/export_all_uid_CHF.tsv``` (tsv of Congestive Heart Failure indicated drugs)
     - ```data/NCATS_exports/export_all_uid_CAD.tsv``` (tsv of Coronary Artery Disease indicated drugs)
     - ```data/NCATS_exports/export_all_uid_MI.tsv``` (tsv of Myocardial Infarction indicated drugs)

 2. Create your CVD dataset by matching UNII records and manually looking up the rest of the drugs.
 Note: we have included the list of drugs we manually looked up in ```data/UNII_Data/manual_null_drugs.csv```, you can edit or add additional drugs to it if you wish.
+Otherwise, you can just run the command below.

     ```python3 data_processing/cvd_dataset_creation.py```